SwiftUI Animation Techniques

 }

-Track animation state for debugging:
+Track animation state when debugging complex flows:

 @State private var animationPhase = "idle"